BrianMitchL/brianm.me/src/about.md

     – Mentored across the company with JavaScript/TypeScript and React.
     - Led development and publishing  for the C.H.
 Robinson [Engineering Blog](https://engineering.chrobinson.com).
-  - _Software Engineer I_ (November 2016 - December 2017), Enterprise Data Warehouse Customer
+  - _Software Engineer I_ (November 2016 &ndash; December 2017), Enterprise Data Warehouse Customer
     - Built new widgets and lead major refactoring for a customer analytics tool to support additional segments of the company and powerful dynamic data filtering application-wide.